 Create a decorative diffuser to fill your home with the inviting fragrance of a garden in bloom.
 Stretch a pretty piece of lace around the bottom of a glass bottle, and tape it in place.
 Spray the bottle with a silver mirror-like paint.
 When the lace is removed, a beautifully intricate design will remain.
 Fill the bottle with 1⁄4 cup almond oil and about 12 drops of your favorite essential oil.
 To diffuse the aroma, place reeds, skewers, or dried branches in the bottle.

-Your floral display needn’t be extravagant to have a lovely look.
 Form a simply beautiful arrangement by tucking single blooms into an assortment of antique bottles.
-Seasonal antiques markets and vintage sales around the South are the perfect places to hunt for these stunning floral containers.
+Antiques markets and vintage sales around the South are the perfect places to hunt for these stunning floral containers.

 A few flowers can instantly elevate the look of a simple side chair.
 Knot crocheted lace and wide ribbon together around the chair back, then place favorite blossoms—ferns, tulips, azaleas, and larkspur—on the knot.
 Tie the ends of the ribbons into a bow around the stems of the bouquet.